zeroknowledgediscovery/zedwiki/project/universal risk.md

  <!--img src="http://34.66.189.202:4567/uploads/mc.png"  width="250"/-->

-+ Finally we use sequence likelihood divergence to quantify teh deviation of the count variation in each county from this model, thus hgiving us a static measure of universal initiation risk in each county (denote this as \\\(\mathbf{u}_0\\\))
++ Finally we use sequence likelihood divergence to quantify the deviation of the count variation in each county from this model, to formulate a static measure of universal initiation risk in each county (denote this as \\\(\mathbf{u}_0\\\))

  <!--img src="http://34.66.189.202:4567/uploads/urisk.png"  width="250"/-->

-+ We construcnt a General Linear Model (Poisson log-linear regression) to connect this covraiate along with other suspected co-variates to observed and confirmed COVID counts in each US county, thus solving a well-defined GLM problem.
++ We construcnt a General Linear Model (Poisson log-linear regression) to connect this covariate along with other suspected covariates.

 # Results & Implications